Champions (2016 team): Post-Secret Empire

-A short time following Hydra's fall, the Champions saw themselves forced into an uneasy alliance with the Avengers to stop the High Evolutionary from causing a collision between the Earth and his Counter-Earth.
+A short time following Hydra's fall, the Champions saw themselves forced into an uneasy alliance with the Avengers to stop the High Evolutionary from causing a collision between Earth and Counter-Earth.
 After being turned into an ordinary human by the High Evolutionary.
 Viv became trapped in another plane of existence while operating a device to foil the villain's plans.
 The Vision built a Viv 2.0 to cope with Viv's apparent death before Viv found her way home.

 Taking into account Viv's feelings, the Champions refrained from welcoming Viv's twin into the team.
 Viv rejoined the Champions' rank after her twin sister went haywire and Viv was forced to kill Viv 2.0 in self-defense.
 The Vision and Wasp managed to repair Viv 2.0's body, and since they couldn't bring back her mind, Viv transferred her consciousness to the synthetic body as a way to both regain her powers and ensure her sister lived on through herself.

-Following Viv's return to the team, Cyclops saw himself forced to leave the Champions due to a call to arms from his fellow time-displaced X-Men.
+Following Viv's return to the team, Cyclops is forced to leave the Champions due to a call to arms from his fellow time-displaced X-Men.

-After joining the ranks of the Champions full-time, Ironheart and the Wasp helped Amadeus Cho create the Champions Mobile Bunker (C.M.B.), a new moving headquarters.
+After joining the ranks of the Champions full-time, Ironheart and Wasp helped Amadeus Cho create the Champions Mobile Bunker (C.M.B.), a new moving headquarters.
 Each of the Champions had a private room in the bunker, with the exception of Spider-Man and Nova.

 During an investigation in Nunavut, Canada, the Champions stumbled into the machinations of Master of the World, and uncovered his capture of a local teenager named Amka Aliyak, who is bestowed shapeshifting powers after becoming infused with the Inua spirit Sila, from whom the Master of the World was leeching off energy for his machinery.
 Amka escaped from Master of the World's captivity and joined forced with the Champions and Alpha Flight to defeat Master of the World.
 She later joined the Champions as Snowguard.